schneems/the_lone_dyno/README.md

 Why is this needed?
 All Heroku dynos operate independently of one another.
 Once one is running you can't change it.
 You can `$ heroku run bash` but this gives you a new dyno that doesn't receieve any web traffic.
 If you want to run code on only a certain number of dynos it's been difficult to do so until now.

 > Be warned, only changing behavior on 1 dyno in your app, could cause difficult to reproduce problems.
-"I'm getting an error but only once fore every 20 requests".
+"I'm getting an error, but only once fore every 20 requests".
 Using this library is an advanced technique and should be implemented with care.
 Make sure to tell the rest of your team what you're doing, and remove the code from your codebase as soon as you're done.

 ## Installation